TheresaSchmidt/Recipe-Parser/Corpus/README.txt

+POS tags (STTS) are included in the corpus but were not used for parsing.
+They were annotated with the ParZu parser (https://github.com/rsennrich/ParZu).

-Excerpt from the corpus in CoNLL-U format:
+Excerpt from the corpus (in CoNLL-U format):

 ID	FORM 	_	POS	LABEL	_	HEAD	DEPREL	DEPRELS	_